hechmik/voxceleb_enrichment_age_gender/notebooks/README.md

 In this folder a number of scripts and notebooks are reported.
 Here it follows a general overview:
 ### Disclaimer
 From a software engineering it is clear that there is large room of improvements, as various functions appear as duplicated due to the fact that .
 The main goal is to enable the reader to understand how things were done and allow as much as possible the reproducibility of all the steps.
-If some imports are still broken please open an issue and
+If some imports are broken or you don't understand some steps please open an issue and let me know.
 ## 00 Conda environment
 Conda was used for managing the various libraries needed by scripts and notebooks.
 In particular:
 - [environment_enrichment.yml]()